emiliocm9/Enumerable_Methods-Project/README.md

 - Download this repository locally.
 - Install Rspec using gem.
 - Run rspec on your command line to check your tests outcome.
+- Check out the methods that has passed the tests.
+If you want to get the documentation of every test case you can run the follow command "rspec --format documentation"

 ## Built With

 - Ruby
 - Visual Studio Code
+- RSpec

 ## Authors